Harshcs118/Weather-forecast/README.md

 ## Setup Instructions
 1. make a repository
-2. added the repository to the vs code by git init, and git remote origin "url"
+2. added the repository to the vs code by git init, git commit and git remote add origin "url"
 3. push all the code to github by git push -u origin main

 ## Usage